Environmental Review

 3. Environmental Impact Report

-An Environmental Impact Report (EIR) is a detailed report that describes and analyzes the significant effects of the project.
+An Environmental Impact Report (EIR) is a detailed report that describes and analyzes the significant environmental effects of a project.
 The EIR must include alternatives to the project and ways to mitigate identified significant effects.
 Depending upon the complexity of the project, preparation of an EIR can be a long process.
 It requires a 45 to 60-day public review and comment.
 After the public comment period, the City must respond to all correspondence received and conduct additional studies as necessary.
+The Notice of Determination (NOD) is filed with the County Clerk when a project is approved by local agencies or the State Clearinghouse for state agency approvals.

 Apply for Environmental Review